What About Bench Position, Part I

 Bench placement and an optimum bench height are both major contributing factors in proper pedalling technique.
 In addition, for every performer there is a "sweet spot" on that bench where they have to sit for everything to become easier.
 These things are all discovered by trial-and-error experimentation.

-To find the "sweet spot" that works for us, we keep our back straight, center ourselves, place the left foot in the space between A# and C# and the right foot in the space between D# and F#, then adjust the bench forward or backwards until there is a 45 degree angle between the upper and lower leg parts.
+To find the "sweet spot" that works for us we center ourselves, keep our back stright as if our whole body is dangling straight down from a string above our head, place the left foot in the space between A# and C# and the right foot in the space between D# and F#, then adjust the bench forward or backwards until there is a 45 degree angle between the upper and lower leg parts.
 This foot placement also aligns the body up correctly for playing at the console.
 If we then scootch forward just a bit, then find the place clear up on the edge of it where we begin to feel like, if we were any further forward we'd fall off, then if we sit just a little back of this, this would be the optimum position.
 Tip: Don't sit on the bench in the same fashion that you would in a living room chair ... being closer to the edge affords lots more mobility (and less friction) in the upper leg parts.

 Height adjustment should allow us to play comfortably without having to raise the upper legs off the bench in order to pedal the notes.
 All the pivoting of note playing should be done with the ankles as much as possible.
 We should also try as much as we can to keep the knees together, as this helps both feet work more closely as a unit and will lead to better and faster pedalling, particularly with those oh-so-typical Bach 16th note parts.
 Teachers sometimes speak of an imaginary black line about 1 to 1-1/2" (inches) away from the fronts of the pedal sharps where the toes needed to fall when resting.
 If the bench is the correct height, then no conscious effort should be required to lift the feet off the pedal natural keys to keep them from sounding.